At Johnson County Library we love local authors. In support of our home-grown talent, we invite submissions of poetry, fiction, and essays.

 Check For Writers | Johnson County Library (jocolibrary.org) for more information

-Our contest prompt for September - December is Humanity.
+Our contest prompt for May - August is Color Our World.

 Poetry: 60 line limit